alserok/system-design/telegram/readme.md

 then a message is being sent to redis pub/sub and stored in DB.

-First of all, user privacy is the most important, that is why all personal data is being hashed before processing, and before retrieving dehashed.
+First of all, user privacy is the most important, that is why all personal data is being encrypted before processing, and before retrieving decrypted.

 Here, we send a message to redis pub/sub because we have multiple instances of `chats` service (broadcast the message to all listeners).